rugbyprof/5443-Big-Data/3-File_Formats.md

 ## Part One

-- Create a fodler in your `/var/www/html` directory called `BigData`
+- You should already have `/var/www/html/BigData` created.
-- Create a folder in your `/var/www/html/BigData` directory called `GpsData`
+- Create a folder in your `/var/www/html/BigData` directory called `FileFormats`
 - Copy the files from http://cs.mwsu.edu/~griffin/5443-BigData to your folder.

 How can this be done?
 Here's two ways (run them from the command line inside your folder):